 dragon's blood plants in between these boulders, and those plants should spread over the next few years and pretty much hide the ugliness of the lowest retaining wall.
 (He got the cuttings from a neighbor whose garden was being overrun by the plants he had put in between his rocks on his wall, so we feel confident that they'll cover up the rocks nicely.)

 Eric built the walls very carefully.
 Each rock was thoughtfully placed and fitted.
 The tops of the walls and the two sets of steps are about as level as you can get.
-Each wall is incredibly thick because behind the rocks is a wall of broken cement chunks, and in between the rocks and the cement is where he poured the cement to keep the walls together.
+Each wall is incredibly thick because behind the rocks is a wall of broken concrete chunks, and in between the rocks and the concrete is where he poured the cement to keep the walls together.
 (You can sort of see that in the bottom right picture in the third collage.)

 The lowest level is very narrow, and we'll probably put some plants that do not need a lot of water there.
 Then we don't have to worry about putting a sprinkler line along that level.
 There are lots of beautiful plants that thrive in the desert.
 (Eric has been checking out this website, so we've already got some ideas of what we'd like.)
 We aren't entirely sure what we'll do with the next two levels.
 I definitely want a few trees on the highest level to help with the intense setting sun that permeates my kitchen/dining/living area every afternoon all summer long.
 And we might put in a fire pit. ("We" obviously just means Eric, even though I can no longer play the pregnancy card.
 I'm sure I'll be busy keeping the children out of his way.)
 We've got all winter to think about it, and hopefully sometime next summer I'll be writing a post about our beautiful back yard.